 Often consumers and retailers are confused about when and if you’re legally allowed to cancel an online order.

-Under the Distance Selling Regulations you can cancel an online order the moment you place your order up until seven working days from the day after you receive your goods.
+- Your right to cancel an order starts the moment you place your order and doesn't end until 14 days from the day you receive your goods

 The seller shouldn’t make cancelling an online order unnecessarily difficult.
 For example, you shouldn't need to call to get authorisation to return an item.